Safety and Risk Management

 - If the consequences are unacceptable, either mitigate the risks, or stop operations

-- Assessments must be provided for each vessel, and reviewed annually
+- Assessments must be provided for each vessel and reviewed annually

-- Download a sample Risk Assessment
+- Download the Mission Risk Assessment Form

-- A document used to make daily go/no-go decision, called an Operational Risk Assessment
+- A document used to make daily go/no-go decision called an Operational Risk Assessment

 - The GAR is completed prior to leaving the pier or ship